Volunteering in Jamaica with Projects Abroad

 Animal Care Animal Care

-Short-term specials for 16 to 19 year olds available in Jamaica
+High School Specials for 15 to 18 year olds available in Jamaica

 Get involved with a summer camp for disadvantaged children and help foster social development and cultural exchange.
 You can help with activities such as arts and crafts, quizzes, photography, drama, dance, and more.

-Volunteers are needed in Jamaica to work on a Building Short-term Special project to assist in constructing a new bathroom facility for the students and staff of Old England Primary School.
+Volunteers are needed in Jamaica to work on a Building High School Special project to assist in constructing a new bathroom facility for the students and staff of Old England Primary School.
 You will be engaged in installing partition blocks, mixing cement, rendering walls, and more.

 In hospitals and clinics in Jamaica, you learn about various health conditions and treatments by observing health care professionals.
 You will spend time in a variety of departments, such as paediatrics and x-ray.